 With early voting, mail-in votes, and in-person polling, election results are likely to be a roller coaster ride.
 Even before COVID-19, elections were not officially certified on election night.
 Votes are systematically counted and re-counted to avoid voter fraud.

-Election season has become a source of stress in our lives.
-Take steps to protect yourself from unreasonable stress levels that simply make you miserable.
+If election season has become a source of stress your life, take steps to protect yourself from unreasonable stress levels that make you miserable.
 Stay informed, but not obsessed.
 Engage with people you love, not strangers on the internet.
 Laugh.
 Breathe.
 Get outside and remember how great it is to be alive.